-1. Amount and type of therapy (group/individual) 2.
-Progress in therapy 3.
-Length of time child has attended pre-school placement 4.
-Age and readiness for National school in September 5.
-Alternative placement if child is unsuccessful at gaining language class placement nt 6.
-Impact of the Specific Language/Speech Impairment on child's self-estee willingness to communicate m, self-confidence and 7.
-Associated features (e.g. attentional/sensory difficulties etc.) 8.
-Type of Language/Speech disorder (number of areas affected e.g. recept phonological etc) ve, expressive, mi ixed,
+- 1. Amount and type of therapy (group/individual): - 2.
+Response to intervention: - 3.
+Length of time child has attended pre-school placement: - 4.
+Readiness for National school in September: - 5.
+Impact of the Developmental Language Disorder/Speech Disorder on child's selfesteem, self -confidence and willingness to communicate:

+6. Associated features e.g. attentional/sensory difficulties or coexisting disorder:

+7. Referrals to other services

+Signature:

+Name:

+Job title:

+Date: